Spring 2026

 PLMA member practitioners are invited to serve as volunteer scorers of the presentation proposals for this event.
 The scoring task requires reviewing and scoring submissions based on a list of criteria that includes industry relevance and the interest level for each presentation’s approach.
 If you would like to score, but have also submitted your own presentation proposal, you will have the opportunity to recuse yourself from scoring your own or your organization’s proposed presentation

-Please email Monica Hammond if you’d like to volunteer to score the Fall 2025 Conference presentation proposals.
+Please email Monica Hammond if you’d like to volunteer to score the Spring 2026 Conference presentation proposals.

 Thank you!